goutomroy/django-butter-tos/README.md

 ```
 ##### decorator test
 * I added a ModelViewSet  for testing UserProfile data and used `pending_terms` decorator for retrieve action.
-Hit in browser `http://127.0.0.1:8000/api/v1/user_profile/1/` - will redirect you to pending tos page.
-Hitting api
+Hit in browser `http://127.0.0.1:8000/api/v1/user_profile/1/` - will redirect you to pending tos page if there
+is any pending tos for user.
-with application/json will list json of all pending tos.
+Hitting api with application/json will list json of all pending tos if there is any pending tos for user.
 Redirection to original request yet to implement.

 ####  TODO
 * Need to write tests extensively.
 * Write openapi swagger for testing api.
-* If user make json request and has few tos to accept, now it redirects to pending tos api.
-Find better way to distinguish response either it requested response or pending tos list.
 * Add redirection to original request after accepting pending tos for text/html request.
 * Now decorator tested with ModelViewSet action methods but need to test with
 regular function based views.